-(11) Pope Gregory the Sixteenth's bull In Supremo was written in response to this issue and misinterpreted by Bishop John England.
-Gregory the Fourteenth issued Cum Sicuti to address this issue, and (+) Benedict the Fourteenth's Immensa Pastorum attacked this issue and was addressed to the bishops of Brazil.
-In the Valladolid debate (), Bartolome de las Casas opposed, for the points, what system that was opposed by many popes who disapproved of owning forced laborers?
+(11) Pope Gregory the Sixteenth's bull In Supremo was written in response to this issue but was misinterpreted by Bishop John England.
+Gregory the Fourteenth issued Cum Sicuti to address this issue, and (+) Benedict the Fourteenth attacked this issue in Immensa Pastorum, which was addressed to the bishops of Brazil.
+A participant in the Valladolid debate (), Bartolome de las Casas, was a staunch opponent of, for the points, what system that was opposed by many popes who disapproved of owning forced laborers?